Towards Evaluation of Cross-document Coreference Resolution Models Using Datasets with Diverse Annotation Schemes: Coreference anaphora in CDCR

 \subsubsection{Summary}

-\Cref{tab:comp} reports numeric properties, i.e., a number of annotated documents and mentions, and quantitative description parameters of the datasets, i.e., lexical diversity.
-On the one hand, ECB+ includes a larger number of topics and articles compared to NewsWCL50 (43/982 against 10/50) and annotates almost three times more mentions (15122 and 5696).
-On the other hand, the density of annotations per article in higher in NewsWCL50, i.e., 112 annotations per article in NewsWCL50 against 15 in ECB+, that shows longer documents in NewsWCL50 and more thoroughly covered annotation of mentions.
+\Cref{tab:comp} reports numeric properties, i.e., the number of annotated documents and mentions, and quantitative description parameters of the datasets, i.e., lexical diversity.
+On the one hand, ECB+ includes more topics and articles than NewsWCL50 (43/962 against 10/50) and annotates two times more mentions (12004 and 5600).
+On the other hand, the density of annotations per article is higher in NewsWCL50, i.e., 112 annotations per article in NewsWCL50 against 13 in ECB+, which shows longer documents in NewsWCL50 and more thoroughly covered annotation of mentions.
+Moreover, annotation rules of NewsWCL50 avoid creating singletons (5.9\% of the chains are singletons) whereas 72.3\% of the chains from ECB+ are singletons. \newcite{Cattan2021a} showed that evaluation metrics on the datasets without singleton exclusion artificially inflates performance of the CDCR models.

 We evaluated the complexity of the coreference chains with the average number of contained mentions, i.e., the size of the coreference chains, and multiple metrics of lexical diversity.
-To ensure fair comparison, we removed singletons chains from the analysis of datasets' parameters.
-An average number of mentions per coreference chain is more than four times larger in NewsWCL50 than in ECB+. \Cref{tab:comp} shows that coreference chains of ECB+ are 4.5 times smaller and their lexical diversity measured by PD is almost 4 times lower than those of NewsWCL50.
+To ensure a fair comparison, we calculated datasets' parameters on both present and removed singletons chains.
+Without singletons, the average number of mentions per coreference chain is more than five times larger in NewsWCL50 than in ECB+. \Cref{tab:comp} shows that lexical diversity of ECB+ measured by both unique lemmas and PD is almost 4-5 times lower than those of NewsWCL50.
 Moreover, NewsWCL50 has a higher value of $F1_{CoNLL}$ on the head-lemma baseline on a subtopic level, thus, indicating a more complex task for a CDCR model.
+The comparison of the inter-annotator reliability shows that annotation of a dataset following a NewsWCL50 coding book can lead to more subjective results than annotating following ECB+. \Cref{img:mentions} depicts the resulting difference between the sizes of coreference chains in ECB+ and NewsWCL50.